-Although rare, it is possible for a naturalized U.S. citizen to have his or her citizenship stripped through a process called "denaturalization."
+Although rare, it is possible for a naturalized U.S. citizen to have their citizenship stripped through a process called "denaturalization."
 Former citizens who are denaturalized are subject to removal (deportation) from the United States.
-Natural-born U.S. citizens may not have their citizenship revoked against their will, but may choose to renounce their citizenship on their own.
+Natural-born U.S. citizens may not have their citizenship revoked against their will, since birthright citizenship is guaranteed by the 14th Amendment to the Constitution, but they may choose to renounce their citizenship on their own.

 Grounds for Denaturalization